Community Office for Resource Efficiency (CORE)

 Clean Energy Economy for the Region (CLEER)

-Want to know what other rebates are available in the Roaring Fork Valley?
-Check out the 2018 Roaring Fork Valley Rebate Brochure.
-CORE rebates are available from Aspen through Glenwood Springs (including all homes and businesses on Glenwood Springs Electric grid).
+The 2018 Roaring Fork Valley Rebate Brochure outlines the rebates available from Aspen through Glenwood Springs (including all homes and businesses on Glenwood Springs Electric grid).

 CORE administers the City of Aspen Utilities rebates.
-If you are a City of Aspen Utility customer, please call us at (970) 925-9775 for information regarding assessments, rebates for your home or business.
+If you are a City of Aspen Utility customer, please call 970.925.9775 for information regarding assessments and rebates for your home or business.